JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 export default config;
 ```

-Look at the tree we have with this specific AMD module:
+Look at the tree we have for this specific AMD module:
 ```
 src/
 ├── _js